ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 ## Monitoring Resources

-CU Research Computing has two main tools which can help users monitor their HPC resources
+CU Research Computing has two main tools which can help users monitor their HPC resources:
-* [Slurmtools](#slurmtools): A commmand line tool which is loaded in with a [module](./modules.html).
+* [Slurmtools](#slurmtools): A commmand line tool which is loaded into your environment using a [module](./modules.html).
 * [XDMoD](#xdmod): A web portal for viewing metrics at the system, partition, and user-levels.

 ### Slurmtools